Artie Ripp: Controversies

 While he was with Family Productions, Ripp allegedly had "an industry reputation of taking advantage of acts he signed."
 For example, musician Neil Merryweather says of the eponymous album his "Heavy Cruiser" band put out, "Artie made a chunk of money and we never made a dime.
 But that's the way it was the whole time we were with Family Productions."
-Merryweather also describes an incident in which a Family employee withheld plane tickets from his Mama Lion band unless the band signed a contract.
-Merryweather says, "This extortion squeeze play thing was typical of Family Productions."
-The long-term deal Ripp signed with Joel in 1971 serves as another example; its terms have been described as being so severe as to almost "deprive Joel of the right to earn a living."
+Merryweather also describes an incident in which a Family employee withheld plane tickets from his "Mama Lion" band unless the band signed a contract.
+Merryweather says, "This extortion/squeeze play thing was typical of Family Productions."
+The long-term deal Ripp signed with Billy Joel in 1971 serves as another example; its terms have been described as being so severe as to almost "deprive Joel of the right to earn a living."
 Joel calls it "a horrible deal," stating, "I signed away everything – the copyrights, publishing, record royalties, everything.
 My first child.
 I gave it all away..."

 About the Cold Spring Harbor album, which Ripp produced in 1971, Joel states, "The whole thing was completely overproduced."
 Joel recalls that making the album had been "a torturous process" and that it had been "misery" working with Ripp.

 Nevertheless, despite these difficulties and others, Joel gives Ripp credit as having been "the guy who got me on the radar screen."
 Joel states, "After all the people in the industry who passed on me, Artie Ripp was the guy who wanted me to be his artist.
 Nobody else heard it, nobody else wanted to sign me, nobody else was making me a deal.
 Artie made me a deal.
 He heard something."